open-sdr/openwifi/doc/app_notes/csi.md

   ```
   The python script needs "matplotlib.pyplot" and "numpy" packages installed.
 Now you should see 3 figures showing run-time **frequency offset**, **channel state/response** and **constellation form equalizer**.
 Meanwhile the python script prints the **timestamp**.

-  While running, all informations are also stored into a file side_info.txt.
+  While running, all informations are also stored into a file **side_info.txt**.
 A matlab script **test_side_info_file_display.m** is offered to help you do analysis on the Chip State Information offline.

 ## Config the capture condition and interval
   The quick start guide will monitor all CSI informations of all packets decoded by the WiFi ofdm receiver.
-To monitor only specific packets that match the specific FC (Frame Control), addr1 (target MAC address), addr2 (source MAC address), configuration command should be issued before executing "**side_ch_ctl g**".
+To monitor only specific packets that match the specific conditions: FC (Frame Control), addr1 (target MAC address), addr2 (source MAC address), configuration command should be issued before executing "**side_ch_ctl g**".
 The configuration command is realized by feeding a different parameter to "**side_ch_ctl**".

   A quick example: Capture only CSI of those packets from the device with MAC address 56:5b:01:ec:e2:8f
   ```